-People with a DNA variant in the CHEK2 gene usually have screenings earlier in life and more often than typical.
+People with a DNA variant in the CHEK2 gene typically have screenings earlier in life and more often than in the general population.
 This increases the chance that if cancer develops, it's detected as early as possible.

 Patient conversation starters: